pdmelo/4W6-Winter-2025/Notes/Week7/24-express.md

 ## 🔍 Context

 We previously explored the fundamentals of HTTP And router using Node.js's `http` module.
-Now, we will use **[Express]((https://expressjs.com/)**, a minimal framework that simplifies server creation and request handling.
+Now, we will use **[Express](https://expressjs.com/)**, a minimal framework that simplifies server creation and request handling.

+Express Router:

+- Helps organize routes into separate files for better maintainability.
+- Makes the codebase cleaner and easier to manage.
+- Enables modular route handling, which is useful for large applications.

 ## 🚦 Let’s Go